UAE transit visa: How to apply for 48-hour or 96-hour permit during stopover

 These days, travel scams are rampant and busy travellers are easy, susceptible targets.
 As a traveller, you have to remember that only the UAE-based airlines you're travelling with can arrange your transit visa before your trip.

-If you are thinking of making a transit to the UAE, make sure to communicate this to your airline.
+If you are thinking of getting a transit visa to the UAE, make sure to communicate this to your airline.
 If you booked your trip through a travel agency, the agency can help you get the visa.
 You have to remember, however, that all visas are routed through the airline.

 Your agency and airline agents will sort everything out for you, but it's always best to follow-up and verify with them.